Fighting Classroom Censorship and Defending Inclusive Curriculum

 Read our fact sheet about promising practices to build affirming and antiracist schools here.

-What We’re Fighting: Anti-History and Classroom Censorship Bills
+Anti-History and Classroom Censorship Bills in Pennsylvania

 Many schools are actively attempting to censor the discussion of current events.
-For example, proposed policies at Pennridge School District would stifle normal classroom discussion about political issues that are integral to student learning and would have a chilling effect on issues related to race, gender and sexual orientation.
+For example, proposed policies at Pennridge School District would stifle normal classroom discussion about political issues that are integral to student learning and would have a chilling effect on issues related to race, gender, and sexual orientation.
 The proposed policies were exceptionally overbroad and violated the First Amendment rights of students and teachers.

 • Read ELC’s letter to the General Assembly opposing HB 1532.